AlejandroDominguez/soapui-maven-template/README.md

 soapui-maven-template
 ========================

-This is an example project of running a simple mock webservice in SoapUI with a unit test suite.
+This is an example project of executing a simple mock webservice in SoapUI, and a unit test suite, using Maven.

 Information
 ========================